h-othman1515/JavaScript-tasks/README.md

-# 🐍 Python Loops – Practice Exercises
+# JS Loops – Practice Exercises

-A collection of 10 Python exercises focused on loops, patterns, and logic.
+A collection of 10 JavaScript exercises focused on loops, patterns, and logic.

 ---